 The three defendants denied the charges and said that they aggregated their content from local media and international media houses but exaggerated some of their headlines to draw traffic, according to the BBC report.
 In response to allegations that their content caused fear, the journalists said that they had received no such feedback from viewers since they started the YouTube channel.

 In October 2018, the court ordered Niyonsenga, Nshimiyimana, and Mutuyimana to be detained pending investigation for 30 days, and then renewed that order several times over the next year, in part because prosecutors claimed they needed more time to investigate and have experts review their devices, according to the documents and one person familiar with the case who spoke to CPJ on condition of anonymity for fear of retaliation.
-The Rwandan criminal procedure code allows authorities to renew the initial 30-day pretrial detention period for up to one year before the start of a trial.

 The documents that CPJ reviewed indicate that in 2019 prosecutors changed the charges against the journalists several times.
 In mid-2019, the charges were changed to broadcasting distorted images, an offense which carries a prison term of up to one year; the defendants argued that by the time of their trial date, which was set for late 2019 at the time, they would have been detained for longer than the maximum prison term for the offense, according to those documents.